Why Am I Always Angry and Irritated for No Reason

-Anger everywhere, not a single sigh of relief!
+Anger all the time and everywhere, not a single sigh of relief!

 *Hey that statement is just so relatable!*

 If this is how you feel after reading our opening statement then you have just landed at the right place!
-Because we are going to dig a little deeper to understand why you are angry all the time and identify what your anger might be hiding.
+Because we are going to dig a little deeper to understand why you are angry for no reason and identify what your anger might be hiding.

 Healthy Anger: It is completely normal and healthy to feel angry from time to time as your survival response to any given situation.
 When anger is on the healthy side it tells us that we need to take action.
 The energy accompanying the feeling of anger motivates us and strengthens us to act.
 Thus, being helpful and healthy for us.